-From the towering imagination of literary icon Joyce Carol Oates comes a psychologically complex thriller that examines the fine line between genius and madness.
+From the towering imagination of Joyce Carol Oates, literary icon and author of BLONDE, now a major motion picture, comes a psychologically complex thriller examining the fine line between genius and madness.

 Andrew J. Rush is a successful mystery writer with twenty-eight novels to his name.
 He has a loving wife, three grown children, and is well-known in his small New Jersey town for his charitable work.

 But Andrew J. Rush is hiding a dark secret.
 Under the pseudonym Jack of Spades, he has penned another string of novels – dark tales of murder, lust and madness.

 When a court order arrives accusing him of plagarism, Rush fears his secret may be exposed.
 And unbidden, in the back of his mind, the Jack of Spades starts plotting his survival.

 Reviews for Joyce Carol Oates:

 'Oates chillingly depicts the darkness lurking within the everyday.'
 Sunday Express

 'Oates is simply the most consistently inventive, brilliant, curious and creative writer going, as far as I'm concerned' Gillian Flynn.

 'A collection that displays Oates's ability to inhabit distinctive voices to chilling effect' Observer.

 'A sense of helplessness is the essence of horror, and Oates conveys that feeling as well as any writer around' New York Times.